 *The amount of CE credit that can be earned for participating in this activity must be assessed by the individual attendee.
 It also may be different for individuals who are subject to the requirements of organizations other than the American Academy of Actuaries.

-CFA Institute has approved this program, offered by the Society of Actuaries, for 17 CE credit hours, inclusive of up to 3 hours in the content areas of Standards, Ethics, and Regulations (SER).
+As a participant in the CFA Institute Approved-Provider Program, PRMIA has determined that the webcast qualifies for 6.5 credit hours.
 If you are a CFA Institute member, CE credit for your participation in this program will be automatically recorded in your CE Diary.

 CIA CPD Requirement

-Adopted in June 2008, the CIA’s Continuing Professional Development Qualification Standard identifies the minimum Continuing Professional Development (CPD) requirements that members must meet, pursuant to Rule 2 of the CIA Rules of Professional Conduct, in order to perform professional services.
+Adopted in June 2008, the Canadian Institute of Actuaries Continuing Professional Development Qualification Standard identifies the minimum Continuing Professional Development (CPD) requirements that members must meet, pursuant to Rule 2 of the CIA Rules of Professional Conduct, in order to perform professional services.